gleam-lang/website/deployment/linux-server.md

 ## Build your container on CI

-We will be using GitHub actions to build and publish the container image to the GitHub container registry using docker each time a git tag is pushed to the repo.
+We will be using GitHub actions to build and publish the container image to the GitHub container registry using docker each time a git tag starting with `v` is pushed to the repo.
+For example, `v1.0.0`.

 Create a file at `.github/workflows/build-container.yml` with these contents: